SimoneTiberi/IsoBayes/README.md

 `SIMBA` is a Bayesian method to perform inference on single protein isoforms.
 Our approach infers the presence/absence of protein isoforms, and also estimates their abundance;
 additionally, it provides a measure of the uncertainty of these estimates, via:
-i) the posterior probability the a protein isoform is present in the sample;
+i) the posterior probability that a protein isoform is present in the sample;
 ii) a posterior credible interval of its abundance.
-SIMBA inputs liquid cromatography mass spectrometry (MS) data, and can work with both PSM counts, and intensities.
+`SIMBA` inputs liquid cromatography mass spectrometry (MS) data, and can work with both PSM counts, and intensities.
 When available, trascript isoform abundances (i.e., TPMs) are also incorporated:
 TPMs are used to formulate an informative prior for the respective protein isoform relative abundance.